Form 1095-C - Human Resources at Ohio State

 Ohio State provides you with a tax form, called a 1095-C, as part of our reporting requirements under the Affordable Care Act (ACA).
 The 1095-C contains important information about medical coverage offered to you and your dependents by Ohio State.
 (View a blank Form 1095-C)

 You can choose to receive the form online or by mail.
 Receiving your Form 1095-C online instead of by mail is:

 - More environmentally sustainable

 Equifax is Ohio State’s selected vendor to provide 1095-C forms.
 In order to receive an electronic copy of your 1095-C instead of a paper copy, employees can consent through the Equifax website, Tax Form Management.
 You can access the website securely through Employee Self Service.
 Select “Form 1095-C” in the Tax Information folder under the Time and Pay section.
-Your 1095-C for the previous tax year is available by February 18, 2019.
+Your 1095-C for the 2019 tax year will be available by January 31, 2020.
 If you provide consent, Equifax will email you when your form is available.

 Form 1095-C Delivery Information